Cable television: History

-The very first cable networks were operated locally, notably in 1936 in London in the United Kingdom and the same year in Berlin in Germany, notably for the Olympic Games, and from 1948 onwards in the United States and Switzerland.
+The very first cable networks were operated locally, notably in 1936 by Rediffusion in London in the United Kingdom and the same year in Berlin in Germany, notably for the Olympic Games, and from 1948 onwards in the United States and Switzerland.
 This type of local cable network was mainly used to relay terrestrial channels in geographical areas poorly served by terrestrial television signals.

-History in North America
+In the United States

-Cable television began in the United States as a commercial business in 1950, although there were small-scale systems by hobbyists in the 1940s.
+Cable television began in the United States as a commercial business in 1950s.

 The early systems simply received weak (broadcast) channels, amplified them, and sent them over unshielded wires to the subscribers, limited to a community or to adjacent communities.
 The receiving antenna would be taller than any individual subscriber could afford, thus bringing in stronger signals; in hilly or mountainous terrain it would be placed at a high elevation.

 At the outset, cable systems only served smaller communities without television stations of their own, and which could not easily receive signals from stations in cities because of distance or hilly terrain.
 In Canada, however, communities with their own signals were fertile cable markets, as viewers wanted to receive American signals.
 Rarely, as in the college town of Alfred, New York, U.S. cable systems retransmitted Canadian channels.

 Although early (VHF) television receivers could receive 12 channels (2–13), the maximum number of channels that could be broadcast in one city was 7: channels 2, 4, either 5 or 6, 7, 9, 11 and 13, as receivers at the time were unable to receive strong (local) signals on adjacent channels without distortion.
 (There were frequency gaps between 4 and 5, and between 6 and 7, which allowed both to be used in the same city).